MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-901.md

 		cp /mnt/mrsimage/MRS-9.0.5-* /opt/cloudera/parcel-repo

   From the unpacked tar file:
-		cp /tmp/MRS80HADOOP/MRS-9.0.5-* /opt/cloudera/parcel-repo
+		cp /tmp/MRS90HADOOP/MRS-9.0.5-* /opt/cloudera/parcel-repo

 4. You should have the following files in your parcel repo:

-		MRO-9.0.5-el6.parcel
+		MRO-3.3.2-el6.parcel
-		MRO-9.0.5-el6.parcel.sha
+		MRO-3.3.2-el7.parcel
-		MRS-9.0.5-el6.parcel
+		MRS-3.3.2-sles11.parcel
-		MRS-9.0.5-el6.parcel.sha
+		MRS-3.3.2-trusty.parcel

   Be sure all the files are owned by root and have 644 permissions (read, write, permission for root, and read permission for groups and others).
+Parcels should not have a file extension.
+If any parcels have a .sha file extension, please rename the file to remove the extension.

 5. In your browser, open Cloudera Manager.